-DECA Record Forms - 40 Spanish Assessment Forms and English Parent/Teacher Profile Master
+DECA Record Forms - Assessment Forms & Parent/Teacher Profile Master

 The Devereux Early Childhood Assessment (DECA) is a nationally normed assessment of within-child protective factors in preschool children aged two to five.

 Based on the belief that the primary value of assessment is to guide effective services for children, the DECA was developed over a two-year period (1996-98) as part of a comprehensive program to foster the healthy social and emotional development of children.
 Completed by parents, family caregivers or early childhood professionals (preschool teachers and child care providers), the DECA evaluates the frequency of 27 positive behaviors (strengths) exhibited by preschoolers.
 Typical items include "chooses to do tasks that are challenging for him/her," "shows patience," and "asks adults to play with or read to her/him."
 These items were derived from the childhood resilience literature and through focus groups conducted with parents and early childhood professionals.
 The DECA also contains a 10-item behavioral concerns screener.

 The three primary purposes of the DECA are:

 - to identify children who are low on the protective factors so that targeted classroom and home-based strategies can be implemented leading to the strengthening of these abilities;

 - to generate classroom profiles indicating the relative strengths of all children so that classroom design and instructional strategies can build upon these strengths to facilitate the healthy social and emotional growth of all children;